ojrosten/sequoia/README.md

 ## Documentation:

-High-level documentation is up-to-date, but per-file documentation may be slightly inaccurate.
+High-level documentation is up-to-date; but per-file documentation in progess.